Kenzie Paige

-Kenzie Paige is an American professional wrestler.
-She is currently signed to the National Wrestling Alliance (NWA) where she is a former NWA World Women's Tag Team Champion as a member of Pretty Empowered.
+Kenzie Paige Henry (born March 5, 2002), known by her ring name Kenzie Paige, is an American professional wrestler.
+She is signed to the National Wrestling Alliance (NWA) where she is the leader of Pretty Empowered.
+She is also the inaugural NWA World Women's Television Champion, a former two-time NWA World Women's Tag Team Champion and a former one-time NWA World Women's Champion.

 Professional wrestling career

+Early career

+Paige got her start in her father's Wrestling Promotion Kross Fire Wrestling in Sevierville, Tennessee.
 Paige made her national TV debut on the May 6, 2020 episode of AEW Dynamite losing to Nyla Rose in a squash match.

+National Wrestling Alliance (2021–present)

+Early appearances (2021–2022)

 On the June 15, 2021 episode of NWA Powerrr, Paige made her NWA debut, losing to Melina in a three-way match which also involved Jennacide.
 Her next match was on the August 3 episode of Powerrr where, during the Champions Series, she defeated Lady Frost, marking Paige's first win in NWA.
 During the NWA EmPowerrr pre-show, she lost to Paola Blaze (accompanied by Taryn Terrell) in a match that didn't air due to technical issues.
-At By Any Means Necessary, Paige faced Kamille in a two-out-of-three falls match for the NWA World Women's Championship only to lose the match two to none.
+At By Any Means Necessary, Paige faced Kamille in a two-out-of-three falls match for the NWA World Women's Championship, only to lose the match two to none.